Bean Heater Modules

 The modular design makes expansion and installation simpler, cheaper and faster.

 The modules are also used for complete new conditioners, with optimized design using a combination of waste heat and steam sources.

-The plates design not only offers trouble free and efficient mode of heat transfer, the long life of the plates in this highly abrasive environment is an added advantage that reduces wear and tear and costs associated with frequent replacement of tube sections and the downtime required for removing or repairing the leaking tubes.
+The plate design not only offers trouble free and an efficient mode of heat transfer, but also the long life of the plates in this highly abrasive environment is an added advantage that reduces wear and tear and costs associated with frequent replacement of tube sections and the downtime required for removing or repairing the leaking tubes.

 The external flexible hoses connected to manifolds allow for easy isolation and maintenance.
 Any individual plate can be plugged without opening the system.
-Also if and when replacement is required the access doors can used to remove and replace an individual plate with minimal disruption of production.
+Also, if and when replacement is required the access doors can be used to remove and replace an individual plate with minimal disruption of production.

 Solex Bean Heater modules are already successfully operating and reducing steam consumption in soy bean plants in North America, Asia and Europe.

 This entry was posted on September 28, 2017